androidealp/droide-forms/README.md

 droid-forms has been designed as a module to be easily manipulated, it you can:

 * Add preset or custom validations,
-* configure e-mail sending (the module uses the configuration.php data)
+* Configure e-mail sending (the module uses the configuration.php data)
 * Create sending layout
 * Create answer layout
 * Create select or create form layout